top of page

 Teacher Instructions

-• Each teammate will eventually run the baton around the entire track and hand it off to the next runner near the start/finish line
+• Each teammate will run the baton around the entire track and hand it off to the next runner near the start and finish line

 8: Hammer (Tetherball) Throw

-Overview - Students throw a tetherball (using a hammer throw circle style) out to the open field, as far as possible, and then measure their results.
+Overview - Students throw a tetherball using a hammer throw circle style out to an open field as far as possible, then measure their results.

 Track and Field Activities in PE: Hammer (Tetherball) Throw